The NFL's top training camp position battles: 32 to watch

 Right side of the offensive line

-Mike Remmers is the key cog in all of this, and if he stays at right guard, like coach Mike Zimmer recently hinted at, creates competition at right tackle.
-Rashod Hill is the front-runner for the job, but how the line performs in camp with the combination of Riley Reiff-Nick Easton-Pat Elflein-Remmers-Hill combination will determine whether changes will need to be made.
+Mike Remmers is the key cog in all of this, and if he stays at right guard, as coach Mike Zimmer recently hinted, it creates competition at right tackle.
+Rashod Hill is the front-runner for the job, but how the line performs in camp with the combination of Riley Reiff, Nick Easton, Pat Elflein, Remmers and Hill will determine whether changes will need to be made.
 Given the rash of injuries that forced Minnesota to shuffle the O-line in each of the past two seasons, getting this starting five right is important and will likely have a direct correlation on the success of the offense.
 For a fourth straight season, the Vikings will have a different combination of starting offensive linemen to open the season. -- Courtney Cronin

 NFC SOUTH